Warner announces early voting locations across the state

 The third early voting precinct will open in the Four Seasons Answering Service at 3311 Coal Heritage Road in Bluewell.
 A fourth early polling place will be at Covenant Baptist Church at 145 Wyndale Drive between Princeton and Athens.

-Voters coming to the early polls should bring their voter ID card, a driver's license or a utility bill which verifies their address.
+Voters should bring their voter ID card, a driver's license or a utility bill which verifies their address.

-Moye said voters who are disabled or unable to leave their homes can call the county clerk's office at 304-487-8338 or 8339 and order an absentee ballot.

 In Monroe County, early voting polls will be open at the old Union Rescue Building on Pump Street in Union and at the Peterstown Town Hall on Thomas Street, said County Clerk Jeremy Meadows.